 The Stepney City Farm describes itself as an oasis for much of the year, but in the winter it dabbles in winter wonderland.
 Its trees are sourced from sustainable plantations approved by the British Christmas Tree Growers Association (which is a real thing, we’ve checked).
 For every tree bought £5 is donated to Stepney City Farm.

-This approach is slightly different, in that you order online and the trees are delivered to Stepney City Farm on 9 December.
+This approach is slightly different, in that you order online and the trees are delivered to Stepney City Farm on 8 December.
 You better get on this quick if you’re interested though.
-The cutoff point for pre-orders is 30 November.
+Trees are available to pre-order from 22 November.

 Find out more at the Stepney City Farm website